Northland, New ZealandOur Travel ExperienceMore PhotosRatingsTourist Info |

 Breakfasts:

-scrambled eggs with cheese, onions, hot dogs & sometimes with green
+scrambled eggs with cheese, onions, hot dogs & sometimes with green peppers

 english muffins with butter & cream cheese